OminiaVincit/scale-variant-topo/README.md

 ### gen-networks/gen_girvan_newman.m (Matlab)
 Generate networks from Girvan-Newman network model.

+    Number of nodes N = 128
-We use the network with 128 nodes partitioned into four communities of size 32 and the average degree of 16.
+    Four communities of size 32 and the average degree of 16. p_in, p_out: the probability of intra-community and inter-community links. r = p_out/p_in = 0.01, 0.02,..., 1.0
-In this model, we focus on the ratio r between the probability of inter-community links (p_out) and intra-community links (p_in).
-We vary r=p_out/p_in=0.01, 0.02,...,1.0 and generate 10 random realizations of the network for each value of r.

 ### gen-networks/gen_WS.m (Matlab)
 Generate networks from Watts-Strogatz model.

-We use the network with 128 nodes and rewiring probability beta=0.00,0.01,...,1.0, with 10 random realizations for each value of beta.
+    Number of nodes N = 128
+    Rewiring probability beta = 0.00, 0.01,..., 1.0

 ### gen-networks/gen_erdos_renyi.m (Matlab)
 Generate networks from Erdos-Renyi model.

-We set the number of nodes as 128, vary the pair-link probability p_link=0.020,0.021,...,0.1, and generate 10 random realizations of the networks for each value of p_link.
+    Number of nodes N = 128
+    The pair-link probability p_link = 0.020, 0.021,..., 0.1

 ### gen-networks/gen_SP.m (Matlab)
 Generate networks from Sales-Pardo model.

+    Number of nodes N = 640 nodes
-We generates hierarchical networks with 640 nodes and three community structures nested in one another.
+    Three community structures nested in one another.
-There are 64 communities of 10 nodes at the small-scale level, 16 communities of 40 nodes at the medium-scale level and 4 communities of 160 nodes at the large-scale level.
+        64 communities of 10 nodes at the small-scale level, 16 communities of 40 nodes at the medium-scale level, 4 communities of 160 nodes at the large-scale level.
-There are two parameters; the average degree k_bar, which represents the density of the network, and rho, which quantifies the separations between the three scales.
-We keep k_bar=16, vary the parameter rho=0.05,0.10,...,2.0 to generate 10 random realizations of the networks at each value of rho.
+    The average degree k_bar = 16
+    The separations between the three scales: rho = 0.05, 0.10,..., 2.0

 ## Real-world network data